anebz/cloud/Accreditations/aws_developer_associate.md

 If the deployment fails, CodeDeploy first deploys to the failed instances.
 A new deployment of the last known working version is deployed with a new deployment ID.

 If the previous version's files are unreachable, they have to be manually added to the instance, or a new app revision must be created.

-### ECS

-A scalable container orchestration service supporting docker.
-It uses Fargate for serverless, or you can use EC2 for more control.
-First upload the image to ECR, elastic container registry.
-ECS connects to ECR and deploys the images.

-To log in, run `aws ecr get-login`, use the output to login to ECR, and then pull the image with `docker pull REPOSITORY URI : TAG`

-* To allow the container to access SQS, the policy must be attached to the ECS Task's execution role
-* To use X-Ray with ECS, create a separate Docker image to run the X-Ray daemon, add instrumentation to the app code for X-Ray and configure and use an IAM role for tasks.
-* If the container should share storage, use Fargate launch
-* When you use ECS with a load balancer deployed across multiple AZs, you get a scalable and highly available REST API.

-### OpsWorks

-OpsWorks is a config management service providing managed instances of Chef and Puppet, which are automation platforms allowing the use of code to automate the configs of servers.